convox/convox/docs/installation/development-rack/ubuntu.md

     $ mv /etc/resolv.conf /etc/resolv.conf.orig

-Next, make a copy of the original file and name is as follows:

-    $ cp /etc/resolv.conf.orig /etc/resolv.conf.manually-configured

-Modify the newly created `/etc/resolv.conf.manually-configured` file by removing the `trust-ad` option from the options line.
+Important: Create a new configuration file by removing the `trust-ad` option from the options line in the original configuration file:

+    $ cat /etc/resolv.conf.orig | sed 's/trust-ad//g' > /etc/resolv.conf.manually-configured

 Next, create a symbolic link to the newly created `/etc/resolv.conf.manually-configured` file: